 Here’s a quick recap on how to create an effective elevator pitch:

 - Introduce yourself to your audience;

 - Pitch your idea on how to solve that problem;

 - Go further into describing the merits of your solution;

 - Answer their follow-up questions and graciously accept any feedback.

-An elevator pitch can be daunting, certainly.
+Even a simple elevator pitch can be quite daunting, certainly.
 You’re making yourself vulnerable by putting your ideas out there to complete strangers, hoping they’ll have a positive reaction.

-However, if you follow our simple strategy, you’ll have a powerful vehicle for delivering your ideas—the rest is up to you.
+However, if you follow our simple strategy on how to write an elevator pitch, you’ll have a powerful vehicle for delivering your ideas—the rest is up to you.